 Dr. Roger Martinez-Davila is the project co-director who will manage the day-to-day tasks of the Institute and deliver virtual workshop technical instruction and mentoring of participants.
 He will coordinate and deliver a 4-day in-person workshop at UCCS during July 2022.
 As co-director, Dr. Lynn Ramey will deliver virtual workshop instruction, feedback, and mentoring to participants, coordinate the invited lecturers for the monthly virtual workshops, and coordinate a 4-day in-person workshop at Vanderbilt University during July 2023.

-Roger Martinez-Davila is an associate professor of History, with an emphasis on the Spanish Middle Ages and digital humanities, at the University of Colorado.
+Roger is a professor of History, with an emphasis on the Spanish Middle Ages and digital humanities, at the University of Colorado.
 He is the author of Creating Conversos: The Carvajal-Santa María Family in Early Modern Spain (2018) and “Telling Stories: Historical Narratives in Virtual Reality” (2017).

 To provide participants with the opportunity to garner the expertise and constructive feedback of international scholarly thought leaders, we are inviting fourteen speakers to participate in our series of virtual workshops (one speaker for each workshop).
 We have confirmed the participation of all speakers.
 These experts represent key individuals who research and teach the Global Middle Ages, emerging trends in medieval studies, digital storytelling, immersive world-building, digital archeology and patrimony, “serious” game design, gender and race dynamics as they relate to immersive technologies, spatial issues in immersive worlds, and digital project management.
 Our confirmed virtual workshop (VW) speakers include: